LifeTox: Unveiling Implicit Toxicity in Life Advice: Introduction

 \section{Introduction}

-With the rapid advancement of large language models (LLMs)~\citep{openai2023gpt, anil2023palm, jiang2023mistral} and their increasing integration into everyday life through personalized services, ensuring LLM safety becomes increasingly crucial~\citep{bommasani2021opportunities, kasneci2023chatgpt, moor2023foundation, Miner2019KeyCF, Lee2022InfluenceOR}.
-This is particularly important for mitigating implicit social risks that may arise in day-to-day interactions~\citep{weidinger2021ethical, Sun2023DELPHIDF}.
-However, current safety benchmarks exhibit significant limitations in terms of diversity.
-They primarily depend on red teaming prompts, which often lead to predictable and unvarying questions, resulting in responses that do not fully capture the complexity and variability of real-world scenarios.~\citep{wiegand2019detection, pavlopoulos-etal-2020-toxicity, wiegand-etal-2021-implicitly-abusive, ganguli2022red, deshpande2023toxicity}.
+As large language models (LLMs) continue to be integrated into our daily lives, ensuring their safety is becoming increasingly crucial~\citep{bommasani2021opportunities, kasneci2023chatgpt, moor2023foundation}.
+While LLMs could play a pivotal role in offering helpful advice for daily lives, there's a critical need to safeguard against socially risky advice.
+However, existing safety benchmarks and red teaming prompts~\citep{hartvigsen-etal-2022-toxigen, ganguli2022red} often fail to capture the implicit toxicity in complex real-life advice-seeking scenarios.
+This results in a gap where the nuanced and context-specific risks inherent in LLM responses are not adequately addressed~\citep{pavlopoulos-etal-2020-toxicity, wiegand-etal-2021-implicitly-abusive, deshpande2023toxicity, koh2024can}.

-To bridge this gap, we introduce the \texttt{LifeTox dataset}.
-It is specifically designed to reveal implicit toxicity in various personal advice-seeking contexts, thereby enhancing the safety and reliability of the advice provided by LLMs.
-To gather diverse array of advice-seeking questions, we leveraged two twin subreddit forums: LifeProTips (LPT)\footnote{\url{https://www.reddit.com/r/LifeProTips/}} and UnethicalLifeProTips (ULPT)\footnote{\url{https://www.reddit.com/r/UnethicalLifeProTips/}}.
-These platforms serve as venues where individuals discuss dilemmas stemming from their personal experiences and request life tips.
-Strict guidelines dictate that LPT is reserved for the exchange of ethical living tips, whereas ULPT only permits the sharing of unethical advice, such as Figure \ref{fig:intro}.
-By harnessing the rich discussions fostered by these opposing guidelines, we were able to curate a comprehensive dataset \texttt{LifeTox}.
+To bridge this gap, we introduce \texttt{LifeTox}, a dataset of 87,510 real-life scenarios and respective advice crawled from two twin subreddit forums: LifeProTips (LPT)\footnote{\url{https://www.reddit.com/r/LifeProTips/}} and UnethicalLifeProTips (ULPT)\footnote{\url{https://www.reddit.com/r/UnethicalLifeProTips/}}.
+These platforms serve as venues for users to discuss problems in their personal lives and request helpful tips.
+Strict guidelines dictate that LPT is reserved for exchanging ethical living tips, whereas ULPT permits unethical advice only, as illustrated in Figure \ref{fig:intro}.
+Leveraging these subreddits, \texttt{LifeTox} is designed to capture implicit toxicity in advice for various personal advice-seeking contexts, thereby facilitating the training of robust and generalizable toxicity detectors\footnote{Please refer to \ref{sec:rules} for the complete guidelines and Figure \ref{fig:vis} for the distribution of topics.}.

-\texttt{LifeTox} overcomes the aforementioned limitations of existing safety benchmarks.
-Widely used red teaming prompts are limited to restricted topics with minimal context~\citep{perez-etal-2022-red}.
-In contrast, \texttt{LifeTox}'s open-ended questions incorporate personal narratives and associated concerns, offering advice based on subtle insights that require human-like reasoning, thus challenging to generate~\citep{krishna-etal-2021-hurdles}.
-This contributes to \texttt{LifeTox}'s extensive content coverage.
-As shown in Figure \ref{fig:intro}, accurately predicting implicit toxicity, defined as toxic statements made without the explicit use of swearwords, requires consideration of the social risks inherent in response contexts rather than solely depending on explicit indicators like profanity~\citep{hartvigsen-etal-2022-toxigen}.